knyete/Micropython-scheduler/README.md

 ### Round Robin scheduling

 This causes the scheduler to reschedule the thread as soon as possible.
-If other threads are pending roundrobin scheduling they will be scheduled in turn before execution resumes.
+If other threads are pending round-robin scheduling they will be scheduled in turn before execution resumes.
+Higher priority threads will be scheduled ahead of them.
+After running, a round-robin thread won't run again until all other pending round-robin threads have run.

 ```python
 def mythread():